jfcorugedo/MeetingCostCalculator/README.md

 It is built using ReactNative and Expo tools.

+The application is published in [Expo marketplace.](https://expo.io/@jfcorugedo/MeetingCostCalculator)

 To start the application just run

 `$ npm start`

 This command will open a browser window with several options: run on android emulator, run on ios simulator, etc...

-If you want to run the application on a phisical device you will need to install Expo application.
+If you want to run the application on a physical device you will need to install Expo application.

 For more information just take a look at the [ReactNative official documentation](https://facebook.github.io/react-native/docs/getting-started).